matCzelusniak/yours-protocol-dynamic/README.md

 - **Compability**: FT4 library under the hood.
 Easier cross chain (standardized) communication.
 - **Keep as you want**: Keep your metadata in your own entities with your queries and operations if you want.

+## Description

+Interface is just 'declaration' of type and when you create asset with specific type (type/interface is optionl) you create definition

 ## 🌟 Example

 Application example_dapp_dynamic_attribute